 Pitting team members against each other creates a blame culture, which dampens productivity, breaks down the social structure of the workplace, removes trust, and derails the overall objective of the organization.

 Performance-based pay is compensation tied to the contribution of a team member within the organization.
 It is a great motivator and keeps up the spirit of competition.
-Implement it in a hybrid workspace by announcing half-yearly or yearly performance bonuses and productivity monitoring using employee monitoring software.
-It helps to improve focus, morale, and performance in the workplace by encouraging healthy competition.
+Implement it in a hybrid workspace by announcing half-yearly or yearly performance bonuses and productivity monitoring using employee productivity monitoring software.
+It helps to improve focus, morale, and performance in the workplace by motivating employees to achieve goals.

 Organizations thrive on professional relationships, and the strongest relationships are built on effective communication.
 This communication cannot be one-sided, that is, from the management to the team members only.